AlexScotte/boilerplate-hardhat-nextjs-wagmi-rainbowkit/README.md

 ```

 ## Deploying onchain
- * To deploy the local node, simply run you node with the command `npx hardhat node` and execute the command `npx hardhat run ./scripts/deploy.ts --network localhost`.
-Hardhat will use the first prefunding account to deploy the contract onchain.
+ * To deploy the local node, simply run you node with the command `make node` (or `npx hardhat node`) and execute the command `make deploy` (or `npx hardhat run ./scripts/deploy.ts --network localhost`).
+Hardhat will execute the deploy.ts script and use the first prefunding account to deploy the contract on the local chain.
- * To deploy on sepolia testnet, don't forget to configure the .env file and execute the command `npx hardhat run ./scripts/deploy.ts --network sepolia`.
-Hardhat will use the private key indicated in the .env file to deploy the contract onchain (don't forget to have faucet tokens in the wallet).
+ * To deploy on sepolia testnet, don't forget to configure the .env file and execute the command `make deploy chain=sepolia` (or `npx hardhat run ./scripts/deploy.ts --network sepolia`).
+Hardhat will use the private key indicated in the .env file to deploy the contract on the specified chain (don't forget to have faucet tokens in the wallet).

 <img width="907" alt="image" src="https://github.com/AlexScotte/boilerplate-hardhat-nextjs-wagmi-rainbowkit/assets/53000621/56e7c15b-cafd-418c-8e0b-f391021e6048">